 Maricopa SBDC Technology Program

-Technology has been identified as one of Arizona’s high impact growth industry with several Universities, Community Colleges, City and other non-profit supported incubators and funding Arizona continues to be a supportive environment for early to late stage high-tech businesses.
+Technology has been identified as one of Arizona’s high-impact growth industries with several Universities, Community Colleges, City, and other non-profit supported incubators and funding Arizona continues to be a supportive environment for early to late-stage high-tech businesses.

 Scope of Services